KennethLulie/aws-enterprise-agentic-ai/PHASE_0_HOW_TO_GUIDE.md

 1. Go to https://tavily.com
 2. Create free account
 3. Get API key from dashboard
-4. Free tier: 1,000 searches/month
+4. Free tier: 1,000 searches/month (no extra setup needed)

 **Get API Key:**
 - Copy API key from Tavily dashboard
-- Save for `.env` file (Step 2.3)
+- Save for `.env` file (Step 2.3) in WSL

 #### 1.6 Create OpenWeatherMap Account (Optional for Phase 0)

 **Action:**
 1. Go to https://openweathermap.org/api
 2. Create free account
-3. Get API key from dashboard
+3. Choose the Free plan and get API key from dashboard
 4. Free tier: 60 calls/minute, 1M calls/month

 **Note:** This is optional for Phase 0 but recommended to set up now.
 Can use mock data if not set up.